Nipah virus outbreak in Kerala: All your questions answered

-The outbreak of the NiV in Kerala has been unexpected jolting the health officials in the state.
+The outbreak of the NiV in Kerala has been unexpectedly jolting the health officials in the state.
 For a state that’s attuned to fever-related cases every monsoon, battling the NiV was a different experience.

 Q. What is Nipah virus (NiV)?